taskworld/positioning-strategy/README.md

     // In this case, button rectangle left is 343
     // So ideally, it should draw menu ending at 343 left
     // So if we want to draw menu that have 470 length to end right with 343 left from viewport
-    // that's will come up with right end of the menu should be (343 + 470) = 813, which exceeds the viewport
+    // that's will come up with right end of the menu should be (343 + 470) = 813
+    // which exceeds the viewport size of 650
     // In this case, it should fallback to draw center instead const actual = calculateChildPosition('bottom left', buttonRect, menuRect, narrowViewport, { gap: 8 }) const expected = calculateChildPosition('bottom center', buttonRect, menuRect, narrowViewport, { gap: 8 })